OptiAdriano/zabbix_ipsec_pfsense/README.md

 # How it works

 The template queries zabbix-ipsec.py for tunnels ids (conXXXX).
 After that, the items prototipes are created consuming check_ipsec.sh script.
 The script check_ipsec_traffic is used to collect traffic about the tunnel.
-There are also a grafana dashboard if you want https://grafana.com/dashboards/8008 (grafana_ipsec_dashboard.json).

 ### Installation